 Wholesaler: These companies purchase cannabis from cultivators, then distribute to processors and/or retailers.

 Processor: Processors buy cannabis from licensed growers, then process and/or create infused products and sell them to dispensaries.

 Retailer (aka dispensary): This is a retail storefront where adults can purchase marijuana.
 Typically, dispensaries must follow strict state-mandated protocols for product tracking, security, record-keeping, and hiring.

 Micro-business: These businesses grow and/or sell cannabis on a smaller scale.
 Microbusiness cultivators can operate in premises up to 2,500 square feet and have no more than 10 employees.
 There are, however, opportunities for these businesses to convert to standard licenses after at least one year of operation.
 Noteably, these licenses will not count against license limits set by the state.
 100% of microbusiness owners must be NJ residents.

 Alternative treatment center: Alternative Treatment Centers (ATCs) are what New Jersey calls its medical marijuna businesses.
-They are all vertically integrated (they have to grow their own marijuana and manufacture any products they want to sell, such as marijuana lozenges or topical creams.
-They then package, label, and sell it at a retail storefront.
+They are all vertically integrated (they have to grow their own marijuana and manufacture any products they want to sell, and sell it at a retail storefront).
 ATCs must follow strict state-mandated protocols for security, record-keeping, and hours, among other things.
 The state is no longer accepting medical marijuana applications.